DavidAPease/adafruit-fram-raspberry-pi/README.md

 #About this Module

-##A Simple Python module for reading and writing to the Adafruit I2C FRAM breakout board using Python
+##A simple Python module for reading and writing to the Adafruit I2C FRAM breakout board using Python

 ###Background